Winterizing Your Boat Engine

 October 17, 2013

 Dry-docking your boat when the weather turns cold doesn’t mean that you can stop caring for it for a couple of months.
-If anything, during the bitter winter months actually means that you have to do a tad more work on it.
+If anything, during the bitter winter months it actually means that you have to do a tad more work on your boat maintenance.
 Even when you are not actively using your boat, you still have to think of ways to ensure that it will be in tiptop shape when you finally take it out of storage.
 Winterizing your boat engine is all about protecting it from the damage that may be caused by harsh weather conditions.
 You have to be vigilant about how you treat your boat’s engine, if you want it to work well during the spring boating season.

 Winterizing a boat engine need not be a complicated, drawn-out process.
 Here are seven tips for winterizing your boat engine:

-- Use corrosion inhibitors where necessary.
+Use corrosion inhibitors where necessary.
 Touch up flaking, peeling or cracked paint and douse it with a good amount of anti-corrosion spray.
-Corrosion won’t take a break just because it’s freezing outside, so you better pay attention to how your boat feels and looks like before you dry-dock it.
+Corrosion won’t take a break just because it’s freezing outside.
+So, you better pay attention to how your boat feels and looks like before you dry-dock it.

-- Apply fogging oil on the outboard engine.
+Apply fogging oil on the outboard engine.
 Fogging will prevent corrosion from eating away at the metal parts of your boat while it is not in use.
 Fogging oil is especially formulated to stick to the cylinders instead of sliding down the walls.

-- Replace the oil and oil filters as needed.
+Replace the oil and oil filters as needed.
 Don’t wait for spring to roll around before you replace components that are already worn or malfunctioning.
 Your boat will definitely thank you for being kept in good condition even through the off-season.

-- Check your propellers for nicks and other damage.
+Check your propellers for nicks and other damage.
 The smallest dent can affect not only the props’ performance, but the entire engine and drive system as well.
 If the blades are damaged, it may encourage vibration in the engine when you next drive the boat out into the water.